matthewgrossman/website/docs/index.md

 Hello, my name is Matt.
 I'm a staff software engineer with experience leading infrastructure and product teams.

 ### Experience

+I'm currently a software engineer working at [gretel.ai](https://gretel.ai/), a privacy AI company focused on creating synthetic data.

-Currently, I'm an infra/platform SWE working on the Developer Experience team at Lyft.
+Previously, I was an infra/platform SWE working on the Developer Experience team at Lyft.
-We work with our sibling infra teams to ensure our product engineers can be as efficient and safe as possible before pushing to production.
+We worked with our sibling infra teams to ensure our product engineers could be as efficient and safe as possible before pushing to production.
 You can read more about our work in our [blog series](https://eng.lyft.com/scaling-productivity-on-microservices-at-lyft-part-3-extending-our-envoy-mesh-with-staging-fdaafafca82f), or watch my presentation from _EnvoyCon 2022_ ([recording](https://www.youtube.com/watch?v=p9dYr23MVv0), [abstract](https://envoyconna22.sched.com/event/1AO5k), [slides](assets/envoycon2022.pdf))

 <!-- this is lazy-load-on-click for the youtube embed, because it's insanely slow otherwise.
 I have a complex about having a fast pagespeed for a simple portfolio site. -->
 <iframe class="centered" loading="lazy" width="560" height="315" src="https://www.youtube.com/embed/p9dYr23MVv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen srcdoc="<style>*{padding:0;margin:0;overflow:hidden}html,body{height:100%}img,span{position:absolute;width:100%;top:0;bottom:0;margin:auto}span{height:1.5em;text-align:center;font:48px/1.5 sans-serif;color:white;text-shadow:0 0 0.5em black}</style><a href=https://www.youtube.com/embed/p9dYr23MVv0?autoplay=1><img src=/assets/facade.webp alt='Video How Lyft Used Envoy to Rethink Microservice Development - Matt Grossman, Lyft'><span></span></a>"></iframe>

-Lately I've been expanding into the observability space, and working on ways we can improve our tracing, logging, metrics, and dashboard systems.

-Earlier at Lyft, I was a product SWE working on the [Express Drive](https://www.lyft.com/expressdrive) team.
+While at Lyft, I also worked on our observability team (tracing, logging, metrics, dashboards) as well as a product team called [Express Drive](https://www.lyft.com/expressdrive).

 I've also had internships at Facebook (iOS), Google (Unified Notifications), and Etsy (Promoted Listings).

 You can view my full resume at [mrgrossman.com/resume](/resume)